 The Chromium Project is an open source project started by Google to share the non-proprietary parts of Google Chrome.

 If you have a Looker-hosted instance, this software is already installed.
 If you have a customer-hosted Looker instance, follow the instructions below.

-Currently, Chromium is best supported on Ubuntu systems but we also provide installation instructions for Debian in this Help Center article and Amazon Linux in this Help Center article.
-Make sure you install Chromium into an executable path on the machine that hosts the Looker instance.
+Currently, Chromium is best supported on Ubuntu systems, but we also provide installation instructions for Debian and Amazon Linux.
+Make sure you install the latest version of Chromium into an executable path on the machine that hosts the Looker instance.
 The Looker application needs to access Chromium using the

 chromium command or via a custom path set with the